-U.S. restrictions on remittances to Cuba are regulated by the CACR and, just like restrictions on travel, have changed over time.
+U.S. restrictions on remittances to Cuba have been regulated by the CACR and, just like restrictions on travel, have changed over time.
 Since 2009, the Obama Administration has significantly eased restrictions on remittances.
 In 2009, the President lifted all restrictions on family remittances.
-In 2011, the Administration restored a general license category for non-family remittances (for up to \$500 per quarter) and created a general license for remittances to religious institutions in Cuba in support of religious activities.
-In January 2015, as part of the President's policy shift on Cuba, OFAC increased the amount allowed for non-family remittances to \$2,000 per quarter; increased the amount of remittance that authorized travelers are permitted to carry to Cuba to \$10,000, up from the previous limit of \$3,000; and created a general license for certain remittances for humanitarian projects, support for the Cuban people, and support for the development of private businesses.
+In 2011, the Administration restored a general license category for so-called nonfamily remittances (for up to \$500 per quarter) and created a general license for remittances to religious institutions in Cuba in support of religious activities.

+In January 2015, as part of the President's policy shift on Cuba, OFAC increased the amount allowed for nonfamily remittances (referred to as periodic remittances to Cuban nationals) to \$2,000 per quarter; increased the amount of remittances that authorized travelers were permitted to carry to Cuba to \$10,000, up from the previous limit of \$3,000; and created a general license for certain remittances for humanitarian projects, support for the Cuban people, and support for the development of private businesses.
+In September 2015, OFAC removed the cap altogether on nonfamily remittances, referring to them in the amended regulations as "donative remittances to Cuban nationals."
+OFAC also removed the cap on the amount that licensed travelers may carry to Cuba.